Sleleu/Dr_Quine/README.md

 The operation of a quine is ultimately quite similar to the self-replication process of a cell.
 There is an active part, involving the program's instructions, and a data part, the string, which allows for reconstructing the active part of the code, much like DNA.

-Each of the programs has a distinct objective :
+In this project, each of the programs has a distinct objective :

 `Colleen` : A program that generates a copy of itself in a separate file.